microsoft/AzureManagedHsmTLSOffload/README.md

 - Ubuntu 22.04
 - CBL Mariner 2

+*Mariner 2 (Azure Linux 2.0) is not supported!
+Mariner 2 reached end of life on July 31st, 2025*

 *Ubuntu 18.04 is not supported!
 Ubuntu no longer supports 18.04 as it reached end of life April 30th, 2023.*

 *CentOS 7 is not supported!
 Red Hat no longer supports CentOS 7 as it reached end of life June 30th, 2023*